Build Specification

 - Verify

-/dev/input/event*enumerates on the Pi and all 30 keys register correctly.
-Confirm debounce behaviour and the 3U EVAL bar registers on a single switch event.
+/dev/input/event*enumerates on the Pi and all 31 keys register correctly.
+Confirm debounce behaviour and the 1.75U EVAL bar registers on a single switch event.

 Stage 4 — Power

-- Expose USB-C on the Pelican shell edge via a panel-mount pigtail, wired to the TP4056 USB-C input.
+- Expose the 12.6 V DC5521 barrel jack on the Pelican shell edge via a panel-mount connector.
 The Pelican wall is drilled only for the panel-mount connector; no structural modification.
+Verify charging from a 12.6 V 2 A adapter while the device runs (true-UPS charge + output).

 Stage 5 — Enclosure